Latest Boundless (ZKC) News Update

 TLDR

-Boundless (ZKC) swings between hype and skepticism—exchange listings clash with sell-off fears.
+Boundless (ZKC) swings between ZK optimism and post-listing growing pains.
 Here’s what’s trending:

 Deep Dive